Knight or Night – Difference, Meaning and Usage

 Sometimes autocorrect changes your word.
 Always read your sentence again before posting or sending.

-Night vs Knight in Everyday Examples
+Night and Knight in Everyday Examples

 Let’s see how these words appear in real life.